Automation

 # By application name

-peekaboo image --app Safari
+peekaboo see --no-elements --app Safari

 # By bundle ID